FAIRY PHOTOS – HOAX OR REAL?

 The photographs will go on auction on April 11, 2019 at Dominic Winter Auctioneers in Cirencester, Gloucestershire.
 The photos are expected to fetch nearly £70,000 when they are sold at auction.

-*Do you have a story that I can share here on my blog?
+*Do you have a true story that I can share here on my blog?
 Names, dates, and places can be changed to protect the innocent.
 Your submission name can be kept private if you prefer.
 You can contact me here.
-I’m interested in stories about angels, Bigfoot or Sasquatch, bizarre, conspiracies, creepy, doppelgängers, dreams, extraterrestrials, fairies, folklore, ghosts, hauntings, horror, miracles, mysteries, myths, nightmares, paranormal, premonitions, scary, shadow people, supernatural, the Yeti or Abominable Snowman, UFOs, unbelievable, unexplained, urban legends, weird, etc.*
+I’m interested in stories about angels, Bigfoot or Sasquatch, bizarre, conspiracies, creepy, doppelgängers, dreams, extraterrestrials, fairies, folklore, ghosts, hauntings, horror, miracles, monsters, mysteries, myths, near death experiences, nightmares, paranormal, premonitions, scary, shadow people, supernatural, unbelievable, unexplained, unidentified flying objects, urban legends, weird, zombies, etc.*